Data-Wise/spacemacs-rstats/CONTRIBUTING.md

-# Contributing to emacs-r-devkit
+# Contributing to spacemacs-rstats

-Thank you for your interest in contributing to emacs-r-devkit!
+Thank you for your interest in contributing to spacemacs-rstats!
 This document provides guidelines for contributing to the project.

 ## 🤝 How to Contribute

 ### Reporting Bugs

-If you find a bug, please [open an issue](https://github.com/Data-Wise/emacs-r-devkit/issues/new?template=bug_report.md) with:
+If you find a bug, please [open an issue](https://github.com/Data-Wise/spacemacs-rstats/issues/new?template=bug_report.md) with:

 - **Description** - Clear description of the bug
 - **Steps to Reproduce** - Detailed steps to reproduce the issue